wbobeirne/lnd-simnet-helper/README.md

 yarn start
 ```

-Then go through these in a third terminal you'll use for commands:
+~Then go through these in a third terminal you'll use for commands:~

+TODO: implement create-node and unlock.
+Right now the nodes are hard coded in `alice`, `bob`, and `charlie` and you need to manually run `lncli create` and `lncli unlock` for each. `yarn connect` is real though.

 ```bash
 # Run as many times as you need nodes
 yarn create-node